 Test for fault current reversals that may occur during sequential tripping of a parallel line.

-Test with open conductor faults, with and without power flow and with and without simultaneous ground faults.
+Test with open conductor line faults, with and without power flow and with and without simultaneous ground faults.
+This often isn’t a concern at EHV levels which usually consist of 2, 3, or 4 bundled conductors.

 Test with variation in fault resistance (arcing fault or high ground resistance).